Introduction to KuCoin

 Sign in to KuCoin.

-Click on your account and navigate to the ‘API Management’
+Click on the account icon in the top right and navigate to API Management.

 You can import transactions from KuCoin into Divly by downloading and importing a CSV file.
 Make sure to download the CSV file every time you want to include the latest transactions.